Can I Work Part-Time and Be Eligible for Social Security Disability?

 In actuality, the SSA can look at things that affect the "worth" of an individual's work that might influence whether or not an individual is engaging in SGA-level work activity, even if the individual is earning over the monthly earnings limit.
 For example, Social Security claims representatives must investigate whether an individual is performing work activity that is actually worth what they are being paid.
 They must consider the fact that some employers will subsidize disabled employees' work by paying them their full wage even though the employees are not performing up to the value of that wage because of their disability.
 If an employer considers an employee's work to be worth half of the actual pay, then Social Security could just count half the amount of earnings toward the SGA determination.

 Similarly, some employers allow disabled employees to have special considerations to work that cost the employer money, which should be deducted from their wage in considering the true value of their work.
 In fact, the cost of any impairment-related work expenses can be deducted from a person's earnings to come up with their monthly work amount.

 Risks of Working When Applying for Benefits

 You need to earn a living, and it can take a long time to get approved for benefits.
 However, if your case is not cut and dry (as it would be if you had had a liver transplant, say, which automatically qualifies for benefits for 12 months), you may want to think twice about working when you apply for benefits.
-While technically, making under $1,090 per month is okay, if a claims examiner or judge sees that you are able to perform the work it takes you to make this amount, they may less likely to believe that your medical condition is so functionally limiting that you are totally disabled.
-In short, if you can make it without working, don't.
+While technically, making under $1,130 per month is okay, if it takes you more than a few hours week to earn this amount, and a claims examiner or judge sees that you are able to perform the work, they may be less likely to believe that your medical condition is so functionally limiting that you are totally disabled.
+In short, many folks are better off not working while they await a decision.